ikhodabande/30JavaScript-Projects/README.md

 # Welcome to 30 Days JavaScript Homepage! 🚀<sup>For Free!<sup/>

 <img src="https://github.com/ikhodabande/30JavaScript-Projects/blob/main/javascript-in-react/src/assets/30Projects.png"/>

-# 30 JavaScript Projects in 30 Days 🚀

 This repository contains 30 JavaScript projects I completed in 30 days.
 Each project demonstrates different features and functionalities that can be achieved using JavaScript.
 Below is a brief description of each project, sorted from Day 1 to Day 30.

 ## Day 1: Weather App ☁️